divyanshu-rawat/stalk-git-user/README.md

 Quality Assurance -
 Client Side Testing Framework
-* Jest
+* Jest (Jest is used by Facebook to test all JavaScript code including React applications)

 Development Operations -
 * Heroku
+* Travis
-* Travis will be added soon.
+* Docker will be added soon.

+##

 ### Description

 * An application that makes use of Github Api to fetch profile, repository information and displays it in 2 different routes namely Description, Profile.
+* A personal project built with React, Redux and other tools to search users and view their profiles on Github.

 ##